15 Ecommerce Email Marketing Strategies To Increase Conversion

 To safeguard the privacy of their customers, Inbox providers such as Gmail authenticate emails using certain security protocols such as SPF, DKIM, and DMARC.

-These authentication methods help verify that your emails are genuinely from your domain.
+The simplest explanation is that these authentication methods help verify that your emails are genuinely from you and your domain.

-This security mechanism thwarts spammers and improves deliverability reducing the chances of them being marked as spam.
+These security mechanism thwart spammers and improves deliverability reducing the chances of them being marked as spam.

 5. Secure your forms